 Yes.
 SGU offers you the flexibility to begin Year 1 (Basic Sciences) medical training in August, January, or April.
 Students may begin Clinical Training at eight (8) different points in the year.
 We operate on a rolling admission cycle, which means our committee on admissions—the Faculty Student Selection Committee—reviews transfer applications and makes admissions decisions throughout the year.

 Although there are no absolute application deadlines, we encourage students to submit their application as early as possible to be considered for the next term or clinical start point.

 What are the requirements for transfer students?

 Transfer applicants into the third-year clinical program must have successfully completed or be in the process of completing all pre-clinical coursework at an accredited medical school with a four-year curriculum.
 The accreditor of the medical school must be recognized by the World Federation for Medical Education (WFME).
-Transfer students must be in good academic standing (with no failures or repeated courses, no academic or behavior-related discipline) at their current medical school.
+Transfer students must be in good academic standing (with no failures or repeated courses, no academic or behavior-related discipline) at current medical school or any medical school previously attended.
 Transfer applicants are reviewed in the same manner by our Admissions Committee as other applicants to SGU.
 Please see the admissions webpage.

 Is Financial Aid available for Transfer Students at SGU?

 For eligible US citizens and permanent residents, US federal student loans may be available.
 In addition, other loan programs may be available depending on the student situation.
 SGU Scholarship funds may also be available for transfer students.
 See link to Financial Aid webpage.